-Skinnytaste > Recipes > Dessert > Pumpkin Roll, Lightened Up
+Skinnytaste > Recipes > Dessert > Pumpkin Roll

 Pumpkin Roll

-If your like me and love pumpkin, you’ll probably also love these pumpkin recipes for Pumpkin Pie, Pumpkin No-Bake Cheesecake, and Pumpkin Pecan Banana Bread.
+If your like me and love pumpkin, you’ll probably also love these pumpkin recipes for Pumpkin Chocolate Chip Cookies, Pumpkin Banana Bread, Pumpkin Cream Cheese Muffins, Pumpkin Pie, Pumpkin No-Bake Cheesecake, and Pumpkin Pecan Banana Bread.

-• To make the base of the cake: Flour, baking powder, baking soda, salt, eggs, vanilla, granulated sugar
+• To make the base of the cake: Flour, baking powder, baking soda, salt, eggs, vanilla, and granulated sugar make the cake batter.

-• Pumpkin pie spice: pumpkin pie spiced, all spice and ground cinnamon are used to season the cake
+• Spices: Pumpkin pie spice, all spice and ground cinnamon give the cake the classic pumpkin spice flavor.

 • Canned pumpkin: To make this easy, using store-bought canned pumpkin puree is perfectly fine.
 But you can also make your pumpkin puree from scratch, if you wish.